simonw 5 months ago

 1. Or carbon monoxide mask, if the distress of asphyxiation is throwing you off the from point I'm trying to make

-• mbesto an hour ago
+• mbesto 5 months ago

 > Palantir provides tools for data analysis and operations.